julianxhokaxhiu/sublime-projecttreetemplater/README.md

         css/style.css:path/to/tpl.css

-* *NEW!* You can now use URLs (http or https) to download resources (even in templates or in single files).
+* You can now use URLs (http or https) to download resources (even in templates or in single files).
 Just put your URL after the <code>:</code> charater.
 An example of use would be:

         js/jquery-2.0.3.min.js:http://code.jquery.com/jquery-2.0.3.min.js

+* *NEW!* You can use Groups!
+It's nothing special, it's just a parent directory that will contain any path inside of it.
+An example of use woud be:

+        foo (
+            css/
+            js/
+            index.html
+        )

 ### And remember!